DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 [dumb-init documentation](https://github.com/Yelp/dumb-init).
 One important aspect is that affected containers without `dumb-init` tend to misbehave with respect to process signals, especially `SIGTERM` used for graceful process shutown.
-The Docker client "solves" this by killing the container process if the stop command times out but other pieces of software tend to get confused if processes misbehave.
+The Docker client "solves" this by killing the container process if the stop command times out but other pieces of software tend to get confused if processes don't handle signals properly.

-Hence, while it's absolutely possible to run the DHCP server directly using the command given above, it's just good practice to add `dumb-init` for proper signal handling.
-The Dockerfile contains the instructions to install the latest binary from GitHub and the Dockerfile `CMD` is prepended with `dumb-init` to become
+Hence, while it's absolutely possible to run the DHCP server alone using the command given above, this image includes `dumb-init` for proper signal handling.
+The Dockerfile contains the instructions to install the latest binary from GitHub and the `CMD` is prepended with `dumb-init` to become

 `dumb-init /usr/sbin/dhcpd ...`